 In addition to feeling comfortable in social situations, not to mention on a date, there are plenty of other reasons to show off that big, healthy smile:

 - You will feel much happier — Smiling often will actually have a positive influence on your feelings.
+This is why it hurts that people sometimes feel uncomfortable smiling due to the colour of their teeth.
+Hopefully, these people can overcome this insecurity but it might be worth looking at teeth whitening.
+You could try teeth whitening London if you live local to the area.
 Putting on a genuine smile will even trick your mind to feel better if you’re feeling down.
 Even grinning for 60 seconds can release serotonin and make you feel happier.

 - Smiling is linked to success — Individuals who smile more are far more likely to get a promotion.
 Numerous studies have even found that since smiling is linked to attractiveness, attractive people are perceived as more intelligent and friendly, subsequently providing more career opportunities.

 - You’ll look younger — Smiling can also act as a natural facelift — pumping up the cells inside the skin and producing a youthful glow.
 Crooked teeth might dampen the look but you could easily get invisible braces to correct any problems.
 Having a smile you like will definitely boost your confidence.

 Despite all these glorious reasons to smile, some schools of thought are the exact opposite: stating that smiling is actually bad for you.

 According to the Daily Mail, traditional, genuine smiles still might be okay and produce sufficient levels of serotonin, but specific types of smiling can actually be bad.
 Dominance smiles, also known as judgmental smirks, significantly increase people’s heart rates and the amount of cortisol they release, which is a stress-related hormone.